 What is Web Hosting?

-A web hosting service or website hosting service is a type of Internet hosting service that allows individuals and organizations to provide their own website accessible via the World Wide Web.
+A web hosting service is a type of Internet company that allows individuals and organizations to provide their own website accessible via the World Wide Web.
 Web hosts are companies that provide space on a server for use by their clients.
 They also provide Internet connectivity, typically in a data center.
 Such companies can also provide data center space and connectivity to the Internet for servers they do not own to be located in their data center, called co-location.

 The scope of services varies widely.
 The most basic is web page and small-scale file hosting, where files can be uploaded via File Transfer Protocol (FTP) or a Web interface.
 The files are usually delivered to the Web “as is” or with little processing.
 Many Internet service providers (ISPs) offer this service free to their subscribers.
 People can also obtain Web page hosting from other, alternative service providers.

-Personal web site web-hosting is typically free, advertisement-sponsored, or cheap.
-Business web site hosting often has a higher expense.
+Personal sites is typically free, advertisement-sponsored, or cheap.
+Business web sites often has a higher expense.
 If that’s what you’re looking for, get started at Yahoo!
-Save 50% off for the first 3 months

-Single page hosting is generally sufficient only for personal web pages.
+Single page sites are generally sufficient only for personal web pages.
 A complex website calls for a more comprehensive package that provides database support and application development platforms (e.g. PHP, Java, ColdFusion, and ASP.NET).
 These facilities allow users to write or install scripts for applications like discussion forums and content management.
 For e-commerce, SSL is also highly recommended.

 The webhost may also provide an interface or control panel for managing the Web server and installing scripts as well as other services like e-mail.
 Some hosts specialize in certain software or services (e.g. e-commerce).
 They are commonly used by larger companies to outsource network infrastructure to a hosting company.

-Hosting uptime refers to the percentage of time the web hosting server is accessible via the internet.
-Many hosting providers state that they aim for a 99.9% uptime, but there may be server restarts and planned (or unplanned) maintenance in any hosting environment.
+Server uptime refers to the percentage of time the web server is accessible via the internet.
+Many internet service providers state that they aim for a 99.9% uptime, but there may be server restarts and planned (or unplanned) maintenance in any environment.

 Many providers tie uptime and accessibility into their own service level agreement (SLA).
 SLAs sometimes include refunds or reduced costs if performance goals are not met.